 Obidos, Portugal's answer to Rotheburg in Germany, is surrounded by a 13 m high and 1.5 km long fortified wall.
 Visitors can walk completely around the town along the top of the wall, which has been preserved unchanged since the 16th century.
 The Old Town in the shadow of a medieval castle contains numerous patrician villas along the narrow streets and quaint squares.
 Many galleries and shops display the works of local artists.
+Like most places in Spain, Obidos was conquered by the Moors in 711 and only won back for the Portuguese crown 400 years later.
+The church of Santa Maria dates from this period and stands opposite the old pile of shame.
 The section of coastline west of Obidos is as idyllic as it is inaccessible.
 The best route is via Foz do Arelho, where Obidos Lagune flows into the ocean.

 Portugal's wealthiest and most influential monastery